Medical Imaging Interaction Toolkit

 • Highly customizable and extensible

-MITK also has some disadvantages, including:
+MITK also has some limitations, including:

-• Steep learning curve due to its complex architecture
+• Steep learning curve due to its complexity

 • Requires significant computational resources